Best Shallow Crankbait Reel

 Bull Shoals Lake (AR, MO)

-Charlie Sponer reported catching Largemouth Bass using the Shallow Diving Crankbaits (0-6') technique and Lew's Speed Spool LFS Casting Reel on Bull Shoals Lake.
+Charlie Sponer reported catching Largemouth Bass using the Shallow Diving Crankbaits (0-6') technique and Lew's Speed Spool LFS Casting Reel - EOL on Bull Shoals Lake.
 Additional comments from this report: "Water in low 60s.
 Males are moving up shallow.
 Most fish were halfway back creek channels around shallow brush.
 Some success on a shakey head on main lake bluff walls. "

 Shimano Curado MGL 150 Casting Reel